Microsoft 365 NIST 800-53 action plan — Top priorities for your first 30 days, 90 days, and beyond

 • Keep track of quarantined infected systems and prevent further damage until remediation steps are taken.

 • Confidently rely on Microsoft 365 rigorous standard change management process for trusted updates, hotfixes, and patches.

 |Use Microsoft 365 security capabilities to control access to the environment and to protect organizational information and assets.||• Implement recommended identity and device access policies to protect user and administrative accounts.

 • Implement Office 365 Message Encryption (OME) capabilities to help users comply with your organization's policies when sending sensitive data via email.

-• Deploy Windows Defender Advanced Threat Protection (ATP) to all desktops for protection against malicious code, as well as data breach prevention and response.
+• Deploy Microsoft Defender for Endpoint to all desktops for protection against malicious code, as well as data breach prevention and response.

 • Configure, test and deploy policies to identify, monitor and automatically protect over 80 common sensitive data types within documents and emails, including financial, medical, and personally identifiable information.